You have no items in your shopping cart.

 Controlling such an environment was a piece of cake for most network administrators.
 This simple task can be accomplished using a combination of access control lists, ACLs, and Port Security features of the managed access switches.

 But things started to change with the exponential growth of mobile device usage, and things began to go out of control for most network administrators.
 That is why administrators needed a dynamic solution that could scale, disregarding the number and the type of connected clients' devices.
-Here was NAC's first and most basic functionality, controlling WHO to access the network.
+Here was NAC's first and most basic functionality, controlling whom to access the network.

 This Who functionality of NAC systems can be achieved by utilizing the 802.1X feature in access switches or wireless access points or controllers, as well as the various Extensible Authentication Protocols EAP and identity database servers such as active directory servers.